AI4SCR/ai4bmr-datasets/paper.md

 ## Acknowledgements

-We thank Prof. Raza Ali for his support in clarifying details about the Danenberg2022 dataset.
+## 🙏 Acknowledgements

-We are grateful to Prof. Leeat Keren and Prof. Michael Angelo for facilitating access to the updated MIBI-TOF datasets, and we thank Dr. Lena Cords for providing detailed information about the Cords2024 dataset.
+We thank Drs.
+Raza Ali, Dr. Lena Cords, Prof. Leeat Keren, and Prof. Michael Angelo for providing detailed information and facilitating access to the corresponding datasets.

 # References